Supreme Court to quickly consider if President Donald Trump has power to impose sweeping tariffs

-The justices will hear arguments in November, lightning fast by the typical standards of the nation's highest court.
+The tariffs will remain in place in the lead-up to arguments set for November, a lightning-fast timetable by the Supreme Court's typical standards.

+The court agreed to take up an appeal from the Trump administration after lower courts found most of his tariffs illegal.

-The small businesses and states that challenged the tariffs in court also agreed to the accelerated timetable.
-They say Trump illegally used emergency powers to set import taxes on goods from nearly every country in the world, nearly driving their businesses to bankruptcy.
+The small businesses and states that challenged them also agreed to the accelerated timetable.
+They say Trump's import taxes on goods from nearly every country in the world have nearly driven their businesses to bankruptcy.

-Two lower courts have found most of the tariffs were illegally imposed, though a 7-4 appeals court has left them in place for now.
+Two lower courts have agreed that Trump didn't have the power to impose tariffs on nearly every country on earth under an emergency powers law, though a 7-4 appeals court has left them in place for now.

-The Trump administration asked the justices to intervene quickly, arguing the law gives him the power to regulate imports and the country would be on “the brink of economic catastrophe” if the president is barred from exercising unilateral tariff authority.
+The Trump administration asked the justices to intervene quickly, arguing the law gives him the power to regulate imports and striking down the tariffs would put the country on “the brink of economic catastrophe.”

 The case will come before a court that has been reluctant to check Trump’s extraordinary flex of executive power.
 One big question is whether the justices’ own expansive view of presidential authority allows for Trump’s tariffs without the explicit approval of Congress, which the Constitution endows with the power to levy tariffs.
 Three of the justices on the conservative-majority court were nominated by Trump in his first term.